 If you enjoyed this story and want to see more, consider becoming a Patron.
-For as little as $1 a month, you can become part of the We Went Fast team and get access to exclusive content, free swag and discounts.
+You can become part of the We Went Fast team and get access to exclusive content, free swag and discounts.

 Or buy merchandise.
 The money is poured back into keeping this going.
 Share the story and leave a comment!